AOT-Technologies/forms-flow-ai/forms-flow-bpm/README.md

 ### Running the application

-* Analytics server uses port 8000, make sure the port is available.
+* forms-flow-bpm service uses port 8000, make sure the port is available.
 * `cd {Your Directory}/forms-flow-ai/forms-flow-bpm`

 * For Linux,